JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 Each had treated other areas _within the same section of the codebase_ as a black box.

 Black boxes are a useful technique for simplifying designs in thought, but make sure you don't use it to the point of not understanding the systems at play.
+Remember you're a human and can do more than react to stimuli.
+There are no natural forces or magical impossibilities in programming.

 ### Systems of People